-The electric power system supplies energy essential to many critical services, such as hospitals, industries, schools, water supplies, and communication systems.
+The electric power system supplies energy which is essential to many critical services, such as hospitals, industries, schools, water supplies, communication systems, among others.
 See Figure 7 (Electric Power Interdependency Examples).
 A fault in the electric power service could endanger the lives of many individuals, such as patients in a hospital without a reliable backup power system, and negatively affect the operation of commerce and industry.
-These interdependencies were widely documented in the aftermath of Hurricane María and compounded the long-term impacts on the population.
+These interdependencies were widely documented after Hurricane María and compounded the long-term impacts on the population.
 When the electric power system suffers from an outage, connected critical services are hindered or cease to work until the situation is resolved.
-Frequent outages can cause a chain reaction resulting in the collapse of other essential services.
+Having frequent outages can cause a chain reaction, and other essential services could collapse.